ElementUser/HoN-Patch-Notes-Game-Bot/README.md

 ```

 - Install Poetry by following the installation steps [from their official documents](https://python-poetry.org/docs/).
 Do not use `pip install` to install Poetry.
+- After installation, on Mac/Linux you must run this command to enable the poetry command in your terminal: `source $HOME/.poetry/env`
   - Poetry is required to handle dependencies in a virtualenv & run the script in a consistent environment regardless of the host system

 # Usage

-The following commands only work if ran from the project root's terminal:
+The following commands only work if ran in a terminal while in the project root directory:

 - To run the script, use `./scripts.sh start`
 - To run unit tests, use `./scripts.sh test`